 b) To salvage peripatus contained within suitable selected peripatus habitat locate and capture peripatus from the proposed Project Area, and to successfully relocated it at predetermined release sites, immediately adjacent to the Project Area, with minimal stress caused to the animals.

-- c) There are no specific monitoring requirements for peripatus. - 9.
-Biosecurity Management Plan d) Non-detection in the planting areas of pest plants and pest animals.
+c) There are no specific monitoring requirements for peripatus.

+9. Biosecurity Management Plan

 The Biosecurity Management Plan addresses the following matters: